- Alabama (2013)

 Awards and Ratings

-Leslie is a member of The National Advocates – Top 40 Under 40 and received the American Association for Justice’s New Lawyer’s Division Excellence Awards for 2015-2016 and 2016-2017.
+Leslie is a member of The National Advocates – Top 40 Under 40 and received the American Association for Justice’s New Lawyer’s Division Excellence Award (2015-2019).
 She was named Beasley Allen’s Fraud Section Attorney of the Year for 2017.
 Leslie has been selected to the Midsouth Super Lawyers “Rising Stars” list since 2018.

 Leslie attended Auburn University, graduating cum laude with her B.A. in 2009.
 She earned her J.D., graduating magna cum laude, from Faulkner University’s Thomas Goode Jones School of Law in 2013.
 During law school, she was a Knabe Scholar and named 2013 Advocate of the Year.
 She also won the National Appellate Advocacy Competition Regionals, won second place Best Advocate at the August A. Rendigs Competition, and won Best Brief at the Mercer Legal Ethics Competition.
 She was a Student Bar Association senator for two years, a member of the Board of Advocates Executive Council and a Jones School of Law Student Ambassador.